-On the agenda for most of our visiting schools is a day trip to Hammonasset State Park on Long Island Sound.
-This wonderful experience includes a visit to a salt marsh, tidal flats, a sandy beach and a rocky shore.
+Schools can choose to add a day trip to Hammonasset Beach State Park on Long Island Sound to their agenda.
+This educational experience includes a visit to a salt marsh, tidal flats, a sandy beach, and a rocky shore.
 This is another great opportunity to learn about the diverse ecosystems of Connecticut’s Shoreline.

-Katsanis is a beautiful building with 4 wings, each wing with 22 beds and a private room (with bath) for 2 chaperones.
+Katsanis: this large dormitory has 4 wings, each wing with 22 beds and a private room with bath for 2 chaperones

 For use at free time, our Ivoryton site has a basketball court, a field for baseball or kickball, and a dodgeball court.